kpq/nyu-data-journalism-2014/classes/building-an-application/index.md

 - Probably the data for maximum daily dose by drug.
 - Probably how to make a list/grid of things.
 - Probably a way to store data in Javascript (we've done this before)
 - Probably a way to "do stuff when you click things".
 One popular library non-experts do this is with [jQuery](http://jquery.com/).
 - Probably a way to do basic math in a web browser.
 (JavaScript seems like a good idea.)

 ##Homework
-Your homework is to email the class a link to your group's working project by 11:59PM Tuesday night.
+Your homework is to email the class a link to your group's working project by 11:59PM March 25.
 The project must work correctly, but it doesn't have to look fancy.
 We don't really care much about grades, but we'll say there are three outcomes:

 - You do not turn in a link, or you turn in a link that is broken.
 (Not ideal.)
 - You turn in a link that works.
 (Ideal.)